25 Jun 2022 | Migration Checklist for Indian Students When Moving to the USA

 - Orientation: Attend orientation sessions organized by your university.

 - Exploration: Explore the campus, surrounding areas, and local amenities.

 Other Important Commodities to Carry With You

-Once you land in the US, you will be busy getting formalities done at the university, unpacking and adjusting to the new atmosphere, meeting people, making friends, etc. Amongst all these activities, it is not possible for you to go out and buy the necessary items that you need for your everyday life.
-Hence, it is vital that you carry some of the basic things that you would need in the US.
+Once you land in the US, you will be busy getting formalities done at the university, unpacking, and adjusting to the new atmosphere, meeting people, making friends, etc. Amongst all these activities, it is not possible for you to go out and buy the necessary items you need for your everyday life.
+Hence, it is vital that you have a Migration Checklist and carry some of the basic things that you would need in the US.
+This checklist will help you ensure you have everything you need for a smooth transition.
 Do note that most American airlines allow two pieces of baggage that do not weigh more than 23 kgs.